-All fourth, fifth, and sixth grade students should be accompanied to athletic events by a parent or responsible adult and should not be left unattended.
+All fourth and fifth students should be accompanied to athletic events by a parent or responsible adult and should not be left unattended.
 Accidents or incidents due to horseplay, pickup games, etc. at USD 434 district events are a parent responsibility.

 All students are expected to display proper courtesy, etiquette, and sportsman-like behaviors while attending athletic events and school activities.
-It is also expected that all parents, older siblings, and guests in the school will show proper courtesy, respect, and sportsmans-like behaviors as we model appropriate choices for our students.
+It is also expected that all parents, siblings, and guests in the school will show proper courtesy, respect, and sportsmans-like behaviors as we model appropriate choices for our students.

-Students should be seated in the bleachers during athletic events.
+Students should be seated in the bleachers.
 Trips to the concession stand should be limited and mostly occur during breaks in the game.
-Students should not be running around at any time and are expected to follow building procedures pertaining to refreshments.
+Students should not be running at any time and are expected to follow building rules.
 They may not go in and out of the building or stand in doorways.
-When a student leaves the building during a game/activity, he/she is not allowed to re-enter without the accompaniment of a parent or guardian.
+When a student leaves the building during a game/activity, he/she is not allowed to reenter without the accompaniment of a parent or guardian.
 All athletic and activity attendees will enter and exit the school via door 2 unless in case of emergency.